alexUXUI/RsPack-Article/readme.md

 ![rsbuild-example](./assets/rsbuild-example.gif)

+### RsDoctor

 Rspack ecosystem also includes tools like [RsDoctor](https://rsdoctor.dev/), a bundle analyzer:

-### RsDoctor

 ![rsdoctor-example](https://lf3-static.bytednsdoc.com/obj/eden-cn/lognuvj/rsdoctor/docs/start/overall.jpg)

-RsBuild also offers file and plugin-level resolution, and a beautiful, interactive UI.
+RsDoctor also offers file and plugin-level resolution, and a beautiful, interactive UI.
 Yet another thing I have not found in my experience with other tools.

 ### RsLib